 This is what I suggest:

-Go to ProofreadNOW.com and do their quick little proofreading test (it’s free).
+First, Go to ProofreadNOW.com and do their quick little proofreading test (it’s free).

-There’s also the FREE intro workshop offered by Proofread Anywhere.
+The next thing you should do is check out the FREE intro workshop offered by Proofread Anywhere.
 It’s a good starter.

 Start working as a proofreader.